Skip to content

 Paper & Wood

 The Group’s goal is to, by 2030, achieve 100% certification of the virgin fibres used in our products and packaging.
-By 2021, 81% of the virgin fibres used in products and 70% in packaging were FSC® or PEFC certified.
+In 2023, around 90% of the virgin fibres used in products and 74% in packaging were FSC®, PEFC or SFI certified.

-Concerning the paper and wood used in packaging in 2021, more than 80% of the fibres were recycled (compared to 70% in 2020), while in the case of virgin fibres, there was an increase in those sourced from countries with a deforestation risk, representing 14% of the total (of this universe, 96% with FSC® or PEFC certification).
+Concerning the paper and wood used in packaging in 2023, more than 80% of the fibres are recycled, while in the case of virgin fibres, there was a decrease in those sourced from countries with a deforestation risk, representing 4% of the total (of this universe, more than 90% has FSC®, PEFC or SFI certification).

 Beef

-In 2021 we could trace all beef used in our Private Labels and perishables back to at least the country of origin.
-Based on this, we were able to ascertain that 0.5% of the total was from Brazil, a country at risk of deforestation associated with cattle production.
-Despite the reduced exposure to this ingredient, we continue to be a part of the beef working group under the CGF’s Forest Positive Coalition of Action..
+In 2023, and as the previous year, we were able to trace all beef used in our Private Brand products and perishables back to, at least, the country of origin.
+Based on this, we were able to ascertain that 0.4% of the total was from Brazil, a country at risk of deforestation associated with cattle production.
+Despite the reduced exposure we have for this ingredient, we continue to be a part of the beef working group under The Consumer Goods Forum’s Forest Positive Coalition of Action.

 Notes:

-* Includes the five tiers of soy quantification in the value chain, according to the CGF’s “Calculation guidelines for the measurement of embedded soy usage in consumer goods businesses”, available at www.theconsumergoodsforum.com.
+* Includes the five tiers of soy quantification in the value chain, according to CGF’s “Calculation guidelines for the measurement of embedded soy usage in consumer goods businesses”, available at: www.theconsumergoodsforum.com.

 ** The countries at risk of deforestation considered are defined according to The Consumer Goods Forum (CGF) guidelines for soy, paper and wood, and beef.